yannickl88/blog-articles/drafts/mutations-in-data-over-time.md

 [//]: # (TITLE: Mutations in data over time)
 [//]: # (TAGS: entities, data)

-When dealing with entiprise software, your data is often the most valueable part.
-Without it you have no custormers and usally no income.
+When dealing with enterprise software, your data is often the most valuable part.
+It contains all your customer information, contracts, invoices and much more.
 So what are you doing to make sure the data is being dealt with correctly?

-How will you trace back errors in your data years after the fact?
-This is something you need to think about when designing your software.
-There are many aproches in doing so but I found that I often try to make my data immutable.
-This forces you to think differently about your data and what the impact of an update will be.
+A bug in your code can have a high impact on the validity of your data.
+If the bug is causing unwanted changes in your data, fixing the damage might prove to be quite a big challenge.

+With this post I would like to show how data immutability can help designing a more robust system.
+One that is less susceptible to bugs that might change your data unwanted.

-## Common use-cases
+## The contradiction
+At first it might seems like a contradiction.
+Immutability and mutating data seems like to ends of the same spectrum.
+But consider this: Instead of changing the data, why not make a new version of the previous data and update that?

+Now it makes more sense and the two concepts can actually complement each other.
+Not only can we still change the data, we actually get a full revisions as a bonus.
+So tracing back a change is as easy as looking at past revisions.

+This comes at the advantage that from a code perspective, not a whole lot needs to change.
+Only the way you store the internal state of your domain needs to change.